6 Natural Regions of Colombia: Discover their Secrets and Culture

 Gastronomy

 Fried fish or fish soups are predominant in many areas of the Amazon region.
-They accompany those dishes (with plenty of catfish) with fried or steamed manioc or plantain.
+Those dishes (with plenty of catfish) are accompanied by fried or steamed manioc or plantain.
 The departments that share borders with Orinoquia have adopted a love for cowboy-style meat.
 Strong, hot chili and tortoise eggs are also part of their diet.

 Music